Literature / Line of Delirium

-- When storming an Imperial orbital base at Dogar, Kay wears the top-of-the-line Seraphim armor that can emit a plasma shield.
+- When storming an Imperial orbital base at Dogar, Kay wears the top-of-the-line Seraph armor that can emit a plasma shield.
 It's use is not defensive but offensive.
 Specifically, he uses it to make his own way through station bulkheads by simply walking at them and leaving a Kay-shaped hole in it.
 It drains a lot of power, though.

 - Precursors - averted.
 When jokingly suggested by Kay that Curtis van Curtis may have found Lost Technology left over from Precursors, the Silicoid leader Sedimin calmly points out that there have never been any Precursors.
-The Silicoids and the Darlocks are the oldest galactic races but they don't qualify, especially since their technology isn't any more advanced that that of the other races.
+The Silicoids and the Darloks are the oldest galactic races but they don't qualify, especially since their technology isn't any more advanced that that of the other races.